pb2106/DiffiLAN/README.md

 * 🔑 **Diffie-Hellman Key Exchange** – Securely exchange keys between two peers.
 * 🔐 **Shared Secret Generation** – Both peers independently compute the same secret key.
 * 🌍 **Client-Server Communication** – Supports running as a server and optionally connecting as a client.
+* 📑 **Public and Private Keys** - You can choose to update the keys in the script or generate a stronger keys, this script focuses on simulation and isnt made with commercial or any other use case in mind.

 ---